UP | HOME

 1.1.
 The Georgist Theory of Property Versus the OATP

 The Original Appropriation Theory of Property (OATP) is a Finder’s Keepers approach to property and land rights.
-It is also the indefensible culprit behind real-estate recessions, the ever-increasing cost of housing, inefficient urban planning, increased pollution, and so much more.
+It is also the main culprit behind real-estate recessions, the ever-increasing cost of housing, inefficient urban planning, increased pollution, and so much more.

 The Georgist Theory of Property (GTP) can be stated using the following reasoning: